-In 1919 Switzerland recognised the Kingdom of Serbs, Croats and Slovenes, which in 1929 become Yugoslavia.
-A Legation was opened in Belgrade in 1940, being upgraded to an Embassy in 1957.
-The Socialist Federal Republic of Yugoslavia was founded on the eve of the Second World War.
+In 1919 Switzerland recognised the Kingdom of Serbs, Croats and Slovenes, which in 1929 became known as the Kingdom of Yugoslavia.
+A legation was opened in Belgrade in 1940, upgraded to an embassy in 1957.
+The Socialist Federal Republic of Yugoslavia was founded in the aftermath of the Second World War.

-In 2006 Montenegro opted out of the Union.
-As the only remaining state, Serbia took upon itself all of the treaties signed with Switzerland.
+Montenegro subsequently left the union in 2006.
+As the only remaining state in the dissolved union, Serbia took over all the treaties signed with Switzerland.